 Scott began his career in the investment banking division of Salomon Smith Barney, focused on mergers and acquisitions within the financial institutions vertical.
 Scott received a BS in International Economics from Georgetown University, and studied for an MBA at the Tuck School of Business at Dartmouth, before deferring to take a full-time position with Level 3.

-Sandi Mays is the Senior Vice President and Chief of Staff at Zayo Group.
-She has been with Zayo since 2006 and her responsibilities include overseeing operational financial reporting and human resources.
+Sandi Mays is the Senior Vice President Tranzact, Sales Ops, and Billing, primarily focused on providing exceptional shopping experience starting with the best purchase and design experience and continuing through service activation and billing.
+She has been with Zayo since 2006.
+Her previous responsibilities included overseeing operational financial reporting and human resources.

 Previously, Sandi served as Chief of Staff at ICG Communications, managing both operational finance reporting and network financial planning.